US Japan Fam

 While still pregnant, I was fairly certain I would be returning to work after the 12 weeks maternity leave.
 I had never pictured myself as a stay at home mom.
 I thought it would drive me crazy.
 Picture Charlotte in Sex and the City 2 locking herself in the closet and losing it while her children wreak havoc in the kitchen.
 Fast forward to the moment I met my son and knew right then and there that it would be a momentously difficult decision whether or not to return to work.

 I have been a notorious job hopper since graduating from college.
 Teaching English in Japan, editing and proofing translation work, doing HR and PR in New York...
 I have never stayed at one job for more than 2 years.
 Although I loved my current job at the Japanese Chamber of Commerce, not having an extensive and long-lived career going on swayed my decision both ways.
 On the one hand, it's not like I have years and years of perfecting a specific skill in an upper level position that I'm giving up.
 On the other hand, it seems like finding a great job once I'm ready to go back will be that much harder.
+Of course, we’re never stuck in our current skillset either, we might use online learning platforms to transition later in life.
+Believe it or not, no job is harder or prepares you for the rest of your life more than parenthood, so don’t discount yourself new Moms!

 My husband and I kept discussing the matter but never really reaching a decision about it.
 It wasn't until around 6 weeks postpartum, when I realized my leave was halfway over, that we really sat down and hashed it out.
 We had visited 3 day care centers in our neighborhood.
 Because of the time they close, and the length of my commute, I'd have to leave work by about 4:30pm which is, um, impossible.
 At one of them, I kept getting wafts of cigarette smoke during the tour and later saw several of their workers outside smoking.
 This freaked me out!
 I don't want my little baby exposed to third hand smoke 12 hours a day!!!
 Hello asthma!!
 Other than the smoking, paying $400/week and leaving my baby with strangers that were not accountable to me also sent me into a panic.
 What was positive about going back to work was, of course, MONEY!
 Dual income baby!!
 Also, I liked my job and my co-workers, and I was building a career and skill set.